I have just had the loveliest present drop through the letterbox – a packet of home-preserved olives from our friends Katie and Ben.

 Add the black olives and heat through.
 Garnish with a little chopped parsley and serve.

-You could try this with polenta, with potatoes mashed with a splash of extra-virgin olive oil, or simply stir in some extra drained tinned butter beans and heat through.
+You could try this with polenta, with potatoes mashed with a splash of extra-virgin olive oil, or come to think of it, a butter bean mash.

 This is even better reheated next day and freezes well.